April 6, 2016

-Flying Sports Car on Central Oregon’s Horizon
+Flying Sports Car On Central Oregon’s Horizon

 Aiming to spotlight Central Oregon startups that are economic trend setters, this column searches out local businesses demonstrating innovations that have the potential to set industry standards outside our region.
-The Switchblade by Samson Motors shatters current aviation technology, efficiently navigates ground and air regulation, executes modern marketing tactics and is positioned to change the face of transportation as society knows it.
+The Switchblade by Samson Sky shatters current aviation technology, efficiently navigates ground and air regulation, executes modern marketing tactics and is positioned to change the face of transportation as society knows it.

-Company: Samson Motors, Inc.
+Company: Samson Sky, Inc.

 Founders: Sam and Martha Bousfield